pushcode-dev/html-css-basics-guided-project/README.md

 ## Steps

 There are no formal steps in this project.
 We are going to recreate the website you see in the image below.
 There are many ways we can accomplish this goal.
-Follow along with the video if you nee guidance, but you can also try to recreate it on your own.
+Follow along with the video if you need guidance, but you can also try to recreate it on your own.
 It might be a good idea to do both!

 <img width="644" alt="Screen Shot 2020-08-03 at 8 09 05 AM" src="https://user-images.githubusercontent.com/68203064/89191774-a6c92c00-d560-11ea-82fa-8f6bea4a39f7.png">